 Dade City Police on Twitter – Follow the tweets of the Dade City Police Department.
 Where the Community and its professional Police Department unite to ensure a safe place to live, work, and visit.

 Dade City Police on Facebook – Follow the Dade City Police Department on Facebook to find events and learn more about the agency.
 The mission of the DCPD is to protect life, property, and individual rights while maintaining peace and order.

 Police Department in Dade City, FL – Visit the website for the Dade City Police Department.
 Learn more about Ray Velboom, the Chief of Police.Dade City Police Department

 38030 Meridian Avenue

 Phone: (352) 521-1493

-Dade City Police Foundation, Inc. – Created to help raise money for the K9 unit, the Dade City Police Foundation, Inc., is a Florida non-profit corporation based in Dade City, FL.
+Dade City Police Foundation, Inc. – The Dade City Police Foundaation, Inc., was created to help raise money for the K9 unit, the Dade City Police Foundation, Inc., is a Florida non-profit corporation based in Dade City, FL.
 The organization registered with the Florida Department of State’s Division of Corporations on July 26, 2016.
 The DCPD received donations from a number of local organizations, businesses, and private donors.